gravitational/gravity/docs/5.x/overview.md

 Publishing can be as simple as uploading the Application Bundle to an S3 bucket for others to download and install.

-Another option is to publish the Application Bundle into the Telekube "Ops Center", a centralized repository of your Application Bundles and its deployed Clusters.
+Another option is to publish the Application Bundle into the Gravity "Ops Center", a centralized repository of your Application Bundles and its deployed Clusters.
 If an Application Bundle is distributed via the Ops Center, the resulting Cluster can optionally "phone home" for automating updates, remote monitoring and trouble